Speech in the Car:

-- Compare and contrast with toy animals from Terra.
+- Compare and contrast with toy animals.
 Say how the animals are the same and how they are different.
 The tiger and the zebra both have stripes, but they’re different colors.

 - Basic concepts with Playdoh.
 Make your creations different shapes and sizes.
 This one is big but this one is… small.
 Target words like tall/short, bumpy/smooth, hard/soft and thin/thick.

 Speech in the Bath:

 - Location words.
 Talk about the location of toys in the tub using words like on, off, under, behind, in front, and inside.

 - Basic opposites.
 Label opposite concepts like on / off, wet / dry, clean / dirty, soft / hard, empty / full